Home Legal Depo-Provera Lawsuit

 About 74 million women worldwide use Depo-Provera, also widely known as the birth control shot, according to BMJ study authors.
 Serious Depo-Provera side effects include significant bone density loss, slight increase in breast cancer risk and blood clots.

 Earlier Depo-Provera lawsuits claimed Pfizer failed to warn the public about the risk of pseudotumor cerebri and bone density loss.
-Drugwatch’s legal partners aren’t accepting cases for these injuries, and this page focuses on Depo-Provera brain tumor lawsuits.
+Drugwatch’s legal partners aren’t accepting cases for these injuries, and this page focuses on Depo-Provera meningioma brain tumor lawsuits.

 Do I Qualify for a Depo-Provera Shot Lawsuit?